Pilch Lane, Liverpool, Merseyside L14 0JG

 MATHS IN JOBS

-During the week of the 29th of January we had a KS1 careers week whereby we invited parents in to talk about how they use maths in their jobs.
+We had a KS1 careers week whereby we invited parents in to talk about how they use maths in their jobs.

 The children really enjoyed talking to the dads and mums and realised the importance of maths in everyday life.
 We learnt all about how accountants, nurses, taxi drivers, online businesses, builders and office workers use maths day to day.
 A big thank you to all the parents who gave up their time and talked to the children.
 It helped the children to give some context to why they learn maths in school and its importance.